purifyjs/core/DOCUMENTATION.md

 ## Todo

-Todo is another great way to get started with Master.ts.
-It is easy to understand, but complex enough to show off some of the more advanced features of Master.ts.
+Todo is another great way to get started with MasterTS.
+It is easy to understand, but complex enough to show off some of the more advanced features of MasterTS.

 _todo.ts_